saucelabs/sauce-docs/docs/api-testing/use-cases/use-drive.md

       "phone": "${_1[9]}"
     }
    ```
    The above Body is valid if you do not save the values as variables.
-If you have saved the values as variables you need to replace all the values with the corresponded Variable Name you used (like `userId` in our example)
+If you have saved the values as variables you need to replace all the values with the corresponded Variable Name you used (i.e. `userId` in our example)
 1. **Save changes**.

 <img src={useBaseUrl('/img/api-testing/vault-use-cases/post-request.png')} alt="Add the POST request"/>